Ada English: Political career

 She also rejected the claim made by male supporters of the Treaty that women were opposed to it for emotional reasons:

-I think that it was a most brave thing to-day to listen to the speech by the Deputy from Sligo [referring to Alexander McCabe] in reference to the women members of An Dáil, claiming that they only have the opinions they have because they have a grievance against England, or because their men folk were killed and murdered by England's representatives in this country.
-It was a most unworthy thing for any man to say here.
-I can say this more freely because, I thank my God, I have no dead men to throw in my teeth as a reason for holding the opinions I hold.
-I should like to say that I think it most unfair to the women Teachtaí because Miss MacSwiney had suffered at England's hands.

-She stood again for the National University of Ireland at the 1922 general election, to elect the Third Dáil but lost her seat, being replaced by the independent William Magennis.
-She assisted anti-Treatyites during the Irish Civil War and reportedly served with Cathal Brugha in the Hamman Hotel in Dublin in July 1922.
+She stood again for the National University of Ireland at the 1922 general election for the Third Dáil but lost her seat, being succeeded by the independent William Magennis.
+She assisted the Anti-Treaty IRA during the Irish Civil War and reportedly served with Cathal Brugha in the Hamman Hotel in Dublin in July 1922.
 She maintained her opposition to the Treaty and refused to recognise the legitimacy of the Irish Free State.
-Along with other members of the rump Second Dáil, she played a part in Comhairle na dTeachtaí during the 1920s which saw itself as the true government of the Irish Republic.
+Along with other members of the Second Dáil who opposed the Treaty, she played a part in Comhairle na dTeachtaí during the 1920s which saw itself as the true government of the Irish Republic.

-She died in 1944 in Ballinasloe and is buried in Creagh Cemetery.
+She died on 7 January 1944 in Ballinasloe and is buried in Creagh Cemetery.